saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 3. **internal**: Available anywhere in the same module.

 ### Class declaration options
-- class name (shortest form).
+- Syntax: `class ClassName` (shortest form).
 - **Init block** in class declaration run when instance is created.
 Class can have multiple init blocks.
 - Properties in a class can be accessed directly instead of getter and setter (unlike java).
 - All **init blocks** run before **secondary constructor**.
 - **Getters and setters** are **automatically defined** for properties in kotlin.
 - You can override default getter and setter in kotlin.
-- Classes in kotlin are final(closed) by default.you need to "open" it to inherit from it.
+- Classes in kotlin are final(closed) by default.
+You need to "open" it to inherit from it.
 Same holds true for properties.
 - A factory can have private primary constructor(See below).
 It restricts the user from invoking primary constructor.
-- class myClass private constructor (val prop1: String).
+- `class myClass private constructor (val prop1: String)`.
 - Static class declared using object don't have constructors.